Department of Asian Studies

 Pacific Encounter: The Production of Self and Others, with E-M Kroller, et al., Institute for Asian Research, Univ. of British Columbia, 1997.

-“National Erotics, Gender, and the Representation of Sexuality in Heian Japan,” in Sexualities in Asia and Europe, eds.
-Barbara Mittler and Christiane Brosius (Heidelberg: Springer, in preparation)
+“National Erotics, Gender, and the Representation of Sexuality in Heian Japan,” in Transcultural Sexualities: Materials, Conceptions, and Practices of the Affective Body between Asia and Europe, eds.
+Barbara Mittler and Christiane Brosius.
+Transcultural Research—Heidelberg Studies on Asian and Europe in a Global Context series (Heidelberg: Springer, submitted).

 “Illustrated Classical Texts for Women in the Edo Period,” in The Female as Subject: Reading and Writing in Early Modern Japan, eds.
 P.F.
 Kornicki, Mara Patessio, and G.G.
 Rowley.
 Michigan Center for Japanese Studies, 2010, pp. 59-85.